martaarozarena/KSchool-Master-Final-Project/Project_memory.md

 The number of daily coronavirus cases and deaths are easily available in different websites, so this was the 'easy' part.
 Since the idea was to perform time series forecasting, we thought of ARIMA as the model to use.
 This gave us the opportunity to add different exogenous variables to the model in order to aim for better predictions, as the coronavirus cases/deaths curves by themselves do not show any repeated patterns over time.
 This led us to choose Python SARIMAX model for the forecasting.

 The idea was to generate an optimized way of modeling/forecasting the coronavirus cases for one country and then iterate that process to generate the rest of the models.
-We chose 25 countries around the world and thus we would generate 50 models in total: one for the coronavirus cases, other for the coronavie
+We chose 25 countries around the world and thus we would generate 50 models in total: one for the coronavirus cases, other for the coronavirus deaths and this for each of the 25 selected countries.
+This is relevant since there was a need to balance between how much time was spent on generating the 'best' forecast versus the time spent in the rest of the project, that time spent generating all the 50 models and the public front end visualisation.

 ## Raw data description